Indonesia economic overview

 What are the major economic issues in Indonesia?

-What is the economic situation of Indonesia?
+What is the economic condition of Indonesia?

 The largest economic sector in Indonesia is the services sector, which accounts for nearly 50% of the country's GDP, followed by industry and agriculture.